claimvantage/absence-piechart/README.md

 The [Google Chart API](https://developers.google.com/chart/image/docs/making_charts) has been deprecated.
 This is our solution to overcome this issue.
 We have followed the same URL pattern outlined in the following [documentation](https://developers.google.com/chart/image/docs/making_charts).

 This is a Node js application that can run on a Heroku server that returns the buffer of a PNG image.
 The arc values for the pie chart are retrieved from the request URL.
+The pie charts are drawn using the [Chart.js](https://www.chartjs.org/) library.

 ![pieChart-NodeJs](https://user-images.githubusercontent.com/6918585/56890627-e8237f80-6a71-11e9-9f40-66a3e986d7a6.jpeg)